naliferov/alive.js/README.md

-# fx.js
+# Javascript development machine

 Structured editor for javascript subset and env for its execution.
-Using nodejs.
+Using nodejs for execution.

 ## How to run this project?